demianDAO/internetcomputer.guide/docs/architecture.md

 The controller layer manages business logic.
 It handles requests from the clients by redirecting them to the service layer, where are managed by the corresponding engine:

-* Screen engine: It generates JavaScript source code and CSS files from the XML screen file.
+- Screen engine: It generates JavaScript source code and CSS files from the XML screen file.
 It also manages screen actions.

-* Data engine: Access to external systems to retrieve information.
+- Data engine: Access to external systems to retrieve information.

-* Maintain engine: Manages request to execute many processes: database queries, email delivery or report generations.
+- Maintain engine: Manages request to execute many processes: database queries, email delivery or report generations.

-* Security engine: It is a layer between the model and controller layers, where requests are managed in order to provide security services against the most common attacks: SQl injection, XSS, etc.
+- Security engine: It is a layer between the model and controller layers, where requests are managed in order to provide security services against the most common attacks: SQl injection, XSS, etc.

-* Document engine: Generates reports using Jasper library.

 <img alt="Server design architecture" src={require('@docusaurus/useBaseUrl').default('img/server_design_architecture.png')} />